Bilateral Personalized Dialogue Generation with Contrastive Learning: Experiments

 \subsection{Data Sets Description}

 To evaluate the effectiveness of the BPDG method, extensive experiments are conducted based on the PersonalDialog dataset\cite{Zheng}.
+This corpus contains sparse personas of multi-party, where the personalized responses in dyadic dialogues involve bilateral personalized information.
+It is very challenging to choose which persona to generate, so we pick dyadic dialogues from the original corpus for our research.
 This dataset provides personalized profiles of both speakers, including three personal attributes i.e., ``Gender", ``Area" and ``Individual interests".
 Since in some cases of the original corpus, the personalized profiles are missing.
 We construct a heuristic script to select the data with complete personalized information of both parties.
 The constructed dialogue dataset is referred to as the bilateral personalized dataset in this article.
 The bilateral personalized dataset consists of 410K dialogues in total, where 400K is randomly sampled as the training set, and the rest 10K data as the validation set.
 The average length of each dialogue is about 3.5 rounds and the average length of each sentence is about 7.45 characters.
 The evaluation settings of the ECDT\footnote{http://conference.cipsc.org.cn/smp2019/evaluation.html} are adopted, to test the performance of different methods in different contexts.
 Specifically, two test sets\footnote{https://worksheets.codalab.org/worksheets/0x8f68b61a8b2249d7b314c6e8 \ 00e2dace} (i.e., a random set and a biased set) are constructed for the evaluation.
 The random set is a collection of dialogues between both parties, most of which do not contain personas.
 It is constructed for testing the performance of different methods in a context where the two interacting parties do not intentionally show their personas.
 The biased test set is the dialogue set between both parties with personalized information, where the speaker tends to reveal personalized information about both parties during the conversation.
 It is used for testing the performance of different methods in the context where the speakers intentionally show their personas.